noamross/comp-disease-dynamics/inst/2014-12-18-manuscript.md

-**Models with similar mortality rates at invasion or equilibrium diverage at other times.**  Mortality rates of infected individuals in both the $SIV$ and multi-infection models evolve over time while in the $SI$ model they are constant (Figure 1).
+**Models with similar mortality rates at invasion or equilibrium diverage at other times.**  Mortality rates of infected individuals in both the $SIV$ and multi-infection models evolve over time while they are constant the $SI$ model.
+(Figure 1).
+In all cases, $SIV$ and multi-infection mortality rates increase over time until equilibrium.
+The increase in mortality is greater in the multi-infection model than the $SIV$ model, though the pattern is qualitatively similar.

 ![Changes in mortality rates](2014-12-18-manuscript_files/figure-html/Fig2-1.png)